Orthopedic Physical Therapy

 How to verify credentials

-- Check that their NPI taxonomy code matches
+- Check that their NPPES taxonomy code matches

-2251X0800X - Verify their license is active with your state PT board
+2251X0800X - Verify their license is active with the state PT board

 - Confirm graduation from a CAPTE-accredited physical therapy program